New portfolio site is in the works @ lukemackenzie.dev 👀

 Like Whack-A-Mole, but more satisfying.
 Desktop only.

-After completing Wes Bos's Whack-A-Mole tutorial, I decided to have some fun with it.
+After completing Wes Bos's Whack-A-Mole tutorial (many years ago now...), I decided to have some fun with it.
 Obvious changes aside, I also improved upon the game functionality, implemented a fun custom cursor and added a leaderboard that pulls past scores from Firebase.
 Finally, I used Parcel to create an optimized production bundle (minification, auto-prefixing, JS compiled to ES5, etc.) and Netlify for easy hosting.

 HTMLSCSSJavaScriptFirebaseParcelNetlify